mfbx9da4/shared-module-nextjs/README.md

 - [React native web rewrites aliases for babel config depending on env](https://github.com/vercel/next.js/tree/master/examples/with-react-native-web)
 - May need to transpile the sibling directory using next-plugin-transpile-modules plugin if we use npm link [[1]](https://github.com/vercel/next.js/issues/706) [[2]](https://www.npmjs.com/package/next-transpile-modules)

+## Notes

+Most likely the simplest option is to just have one node_modules in the root directory which list all deps.
+Each subfolder can have it's npm commands e.g. `npm run dev`.